yumupgrades for production use, this is the repository for you.

 This is essential so that our instances “don’t step onto each other’s” runtime files during startup or shutdown.

-Once you have configured the instances, you can further resort to Magento CLI interface to configure everything to cache onto Redis, with the following commands:
+Once you have configured the Redis instances, you can finally resort to the Magento CLI interface to configure everything to cache onto Redis, with the following commands:

 bin/magento setup:config:set --cache-backend=redis --cache-backend-redis-server=/var/run/redis/redis.sock --cache-backend-redis-db=0 bin/magento setup:config:set --page-cache=redis --page-cache-redis-server=/var/run/redis-fpc/redis-fpc.sock --page-cache-redis-db=1 yes | bin/magento setup:config:set --session-save=redis --session-save-redis-host=/var/run/redis-sessions/redis-sessions.sock --session-save-redis-log-level=3 --session-save-redis-db=2 --session-save-redis-max-concurrency=20